marjanbonus/marjanbonus.github.io/_posts/2025-08-05-kayak-safety.markdown

 One thing that goes before them all is to use your brain, be able to recognize dangerous situations, and <strong>stay out of trouble</strong>, because it's much easier than dealing with trouble.

 Although <strong>wet exits</strong> from these ocean-type smaller Greenlandic cockpits are much easier than entering them, you should learn this with a friend next to you, so you can get assistance if something goes wrong.
 Once you know how to do it, you will feel safer and with more self-confidence.
 Another step is rolling. :)
 <strong>Learning to roll</strong> is much easier with having a good instructor next to you, or at least someone who will assist you if you fail with your roll.
-If you know <strong>wet exit</strong>, you can practice rolls alone, but it's the worst-case scenario because it can get a little frustrating doing wet exits, dumping water, and reentering your kayak on every failed roll (my scenario).
+If you know wet exit, you can practice rolls alone, but it's the worst-case scenario because it can get a little frustrating doing wet exits, dumping water, and reentering your kayak on every failed roll (my scenario).
 <strong>Do not</strong> practice this on rivers (moving water) or in water that's too shallow for safety reasons.

 Whether you are on the <strong>river</strong> or <strong>the sea</strong>, there are always <strong>dangers you need to be aware of</strong>.